nikgava/nikgava.github.io/_portfolio/portfolio-2.md

 From technical specifications the maximum rotational speed is equal to:
 $𝜔 = 0.7 \mathrm{~rad/min } = 0.01167 \mathrm{~rad/s }$

-For the moment of inertia, all the weight concentrated at the center of gravity of the entire structure is considered
+For the moment of inertia, all the weight concentrated at the center of gravity of the entire structure is considered:
 $I = m * d^2 = 19486 \mathrm{~kg m^2 }$

 Assuming the acceleration time of 1s is obtained: